ariel-tchougang/wuxia-serverless-gen-ai-app/README.md

 - Add support for more models (Claude, DeepSeek, etc.)

+- Configure a WAF WebACL to protect your CloudFront distribution as well as your API Gateway against http flood attacks.

 ## 🧹 Clean Up

 To remove the deployed resources and avoid unnecessary charges: